ashleydavis/personal-web-page/index.md

 [Data-Forge Notebook](http://data-forge-notebook.com/) is my notebook-style desktop app for data analysis, transformation and visualization in JavaScript and TypeScript (kind of like an IDE for working with data).
 Delivered to 100+ customers on Windows, MacOS and Linux.
 My first indie application!
 [Check out the video](https://www.youtube.com/watch?v=HO1J1G_A3d8).

-# Bio
+# Background

-Most recently I have focused on building distributed applications with microservices running on Kubernetes, but I have a long history in software development with many years in apps, web apps, backends, serious games, simulations and VR.
+In recent years I have focused on building distributed applications with microservices running on Kubernetes, but I have a long history in software development with many years in apps, web apps, backends, serious games, simulations and VR.
 I make technology work for business.
 I architect and build bespoke software solutions that span multiple platforms.

 I manage development teams, prepare technical strategies and architect software products.
 I explain complicated technology to senior management.
 I have delivered cutting-edge products in fast-paced and high-pressure environments.
 I know how to focus and prioritize to get the important things done.